Delco standoff: Man on roof with cinder block tied around neck in custody, crews battle fire

 Bair said firefighters had to deal with trying to lower high levels of carbon monoxide in neighboring homes because of the smoke after the fire.

-Chief Bair said a slew of charges, including arson, are pending against the man.
+Chief Bair said a slew of charges, including arson, are pending against the man who was on the roof.

 The man will also need to undergo a mental evaluation, according to Bair.